Keyboard Usage Policy

 The harpsichord may not be used as a prop - it is a musical instrument.

 The organs on campus (including the practice organs, the organ in Kresge Auditorium, the organ in Thompson Hall, and the organ in Meharry Hall) are to be used by music faculty and students who are trained organists or who are studying applied organ.

 If any of the organs are needed for a recital, performance and practice arrangements should be made through the University Organist and the Event Coordinator at least one month in advance.
-Additionally, any student or faculty member wishing to use the organs should contact the University Organist for any tuning needs.
 The organ practice rooms should not be used for storage and items should not be placed on or near the consoles of the concert organs.

 Unlike campus piano and harpsichord maintenance, a technician is not available to maintain the organs on a weekly basis.
 If you find mechanical or tuning problems, please contact the University Organist.